What is a Brachioplasty?

 Dr. Vitenas performs his Arm Lift procedure under general anesthesia; always by a Board Certified anesthesiologist.
 First, Dr. Vitenas will make an incision in the inner portion of your upper arm, running laterally from the armpit to the elbow.
 The exact pattern and length of the incision will depend on the amount of tissue to be removed.
 If a patient has elected to include Liposuction with the Arm Lift procedure, once the incision is made, the suction cannula will be inserted and the excess fatty deposits removed.
 Dr. Vitenas will then excise unwanted skin, tighten the supportive tissues, and reshape the upper arm.
 Finally, the skin will be smoothed out and the self-dissolving sutures put in place.

 Dr. Vitenas performs his Brachioplasty procedure as an outpatient surgery, at Houston Surgery Center, an outpatient facility conveniently located in the same building as Vitenas Cosmetic Surgery.
 Once recovery from the anesthesia is complete, patients are discharged to rest and heal in the comfort of their own home.
-In 2-3 days after a Brachioplasty, patients are able to return to work; and get back to a normal exercise routine in 4-6 weeks.
+About a week after a Brachioplasty, patients are able to return to work; and get back to a normal exercise routine in 4-6 weeks.

 Frequently Asked Questions: